Pyrdacor/Ambermoon.net/README.md

 3D map rendering also works for the most part.
 But for now only walls, ceiling and floor.
 Static objects work too but no monsters, etc.

-No collision detection yet for 3D.
 You can freely walk through 2D and 3D maps.
-Map events only work in 2D so you won't be able to leave 3D maps yet. :)
+Collision detection and map change events now also work in 3D.

 Text rendering also works now with text replacements like character names, shadows and different text colors.
 Rune texts work too.